lasigeBioTM/data-text-processing-notebooks/README.md

 This repository contains Jupyter notebooks used in the “[Data and Text Processing for Health and Life Sciences](https://labs.rd.ciencias.ulisboa.pt/book/)” book.
 The notebooks provide a step-by-step guide to data and text processing using practical shell scripting.
+Includes fix for new ChEBI 2.0 web interface that currently lacks detailed cross-references on entry pages.

 What You'll Learn:
 - Combine simple, powerful command-line tools, like digital LEGO bricks, for biological data work